tkorves1/datasciencecoursera/CodeBook.md

-##Codebook- Human Activity Recognition Using Smartphones Dataset
+##Codebook- Human Activity Recognition Using Smartphones Dataset:
-Means for Measurements by Activity and Subject
+##Means for Measurements by Activity and Subject

-##1 Measurement
+### Measurement

-### The measured features.
+The measured features.
 There are four kinds of features measured:  Body Acceleration Signal (BodyAccelerationSignal), Body Acceleration Jerk Component (BodyAccelJerkSignal), Body Acceleration Gravity Component (BodyAccelGyroSignal), and Gravity Acceleration Signal (GravityAccelerationSignal)
-##A leading t indicates a feature with a time domain measurement; these were not Fourier transformed
-### A leading f indicates that the measurement variable is Fast Fourier Transformed
-### Mag is short for magnitude
+A leading t indicates a feature with a time domain measurement; these were not Fourier transformed A leading f indicates that the measurement variable is Fast Fourier Transformed Mag is short for magnitude
-### X, Y, Z indicates that the measurement is a raw signal in the X, Y , or Z axis
-### mean() indicates that the base feature is a mean of measurements
-### std() indicates that the base feature is a standard deviation of measurements
+X, Y, Z indicates that the measurement is a raw signal in the X, Y , or Z axis mean() indicates that the base feature is a mean of measurements std() indicates that the base feature is a standard deviation of measurements

 * "1" "fBodyAccelerationSignal-mean()-X"
 * "2" "fBodyAccelerationSignal-mean()-Y"